cbrennanpoole/preamble-project/README.md

 ---

-### **SUD & The Opioid Epidemic**
+#### **SUD & The Opioid Epidemic**
-Making the connection with substance misuse, the opioid crisis, and recidivistic statistics is a simple Aristotle logic equation.
+Making the connection with substance misuse, the opioid crisis, and recidivistic statistics is a simple Aristotelian logic equation.

-Wars were claimed on Drugs.
-Non-violent, victimless crimes became felonious; carrying mandatory minimum discriminatory sentences.
+- Wars were claimed on Drugs.

+    - Non-violent, victimless crimes became felonious; carrying mandatory minimum discriminatory sentences.

-Causing addicts to become public enemy number one.
+        - Causing addicts to become public enemy number one.

-In a socioeconmic war, that either, lost site of the intended target.
-Or never understood who to target from the onset.
+        - In a socioeconomic war, that either, lost sight of the intended target, or never understood who to target from the onset.

-Each one is a seperate issue and seperately we continue to fail in fighting them.
+            - Each one is a seperate issue and seperately we continue to fail in fighting them.

-Once the string of logic is followed, the common threads become more obvious.
+                - Once the string of logic is followed, the common threads become more obvious.

-Those string can be seen tugging on the epidemic and substance use statistics.
+                - Those strings can be seen tugging on the epidemic, substance use, and recidivistic statistics.

+                    - Their names

-Their names; War on Drugs, and Stigma.
+                           - War on Drugs, and

+                           - Stigma.

 ---